tstrtm/TicTacTesting-Cursor/README.md

 # Tic Tac Toe Game

+Testing out the vibe coding workflow with cursor and grok

 A modern, interactive Tic Tac Toe game built with React, TypeScript, and styled-components.
 Features include:

 - Sleek, modern UI with smooth animations